cleverhans-lab/private-multi-winner-voting/README.md

-# Private Multi-Winner Voting for Machine Learing
+# Private Multi-Winner Voting for Machine Learning

 ## Description of the code